WellingtonLobato/flexe/README.md

 ## FLEXE Structure

 We developed FLEXE to make it possible to implement and develop vehicular FL applications within the context of CAVs.
-It further simplifies the process of modeling specific \ac{ML} and \ac{FL} applications into environments suitable for CAVs.
+It further simplifies the process of modeling specific Machine Learning (ML) and FL applications into environments suitable for CAVs.
 FLEXE integrates the Veins framework with OpenCV to implement feed-forward artificial neural networks.
 Specifically, we developed FLEXE on top of the veins network simulator to simulate the dynamics of communication between vehicles.